alexpoov/Py4SC/README.md

 ## About this repository

 It contains all materials for workshops and assessment tasks, including weekly quizes, homework assignments, and final exam.

+## References

+[1] Aleksandr D. Popov.
+2022.
+Motivation and Practices of Teaching Computational Social Science to Undergraduate Political Science Students.
+In Proceedings of the 54th ACM Technical Symposium on Computer Science Education (Toronto, ON, Canada) (SIGCSE ’22).
+Association for Computing Machinery, New York, NY, USA, 1368. https://doi.org/10.1145/3545947.3576321